hospitalBayanihan/site/README.md

    serve as the form.
 Make sure the names matches the declarations in main/views.py

-Herlan Branch notes:
-1. models.py in main was edited to include all columns from airtable.
-2. refresh view was added to update database based from airtable data.
-3. I may have screwed up the migrations for main due to having many tries.
+Notes:
-4. Please set environment variable AIRTABLE_API_KEY with your airtable API key.
+1. Please set environment variable AIRTABLE_API_KEY with your airtable API key.
+2. Run http://localhost:8000/refredh/ to update sqlite database with airtable data.